BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

   - tests/**.js
 ```

 So now, in your test config all you are specifying is the location of where your tests are, a single line.
+There's no additional maintenance cost in updating this jsTestDriver.conf file as the code you are testing changes it's dependencies.

 **This sounds like the main selling point**
 It's also worth noting that BladeRunnerJS will generate example test files for you whenever you create a new [Blade](http://bladerunnerjs.org/docs/concepts/blades/)!.